Related Subject Area:

 5. Disconnect the motor mount bolts.
 The engine will now be supported by the cherry picker or engine jack.

 6. Either raise or lower the engine from the engine bay.

 All steps completed in a couple of hours . . .
 David said: "The students will spend the next couple of weeks examining the engine block parts to carefully understand how they work individually and as one unit."

 Want to be a mechanic and like to learn in a practical way?
 This Level 1 Diploma gives you the basic skills and technical knowledge for the repair and maintenance of vehicles with access to our industry standard workshops and fleet of...

 Develop your skills and knowledge in the servicing and repair of vehicles using our fleet of tractors and agricultural machinery with this Level 2 Diploma based at our Auction Mart Campus, Skipton.

 Develop your skills and knowledge with the servicing and repair of vehicles with the use of our fleet of cars and tractors with this Level 2 Diploma based at our Auction Mart Campus, Skipton.

 Broaden and deepen your knowledge of servicing and repairs for a wide range of tractors and agricultural machinery with this Level 3 Diploma and make use of fantastic industry standard facilities and our own fleet of tractors and...

-Combine training at college with practical work at a dealership or independent garage with our Vehicle Repair Apprenticeship.
-Learn about the day to day runnings of a motoring environment and some of the basic skills to take you through...
+Combine training at College with practical work at a dealership or independent garage with our Vehicle Repair Apprenticeship.
+Learn about the day to day workings of a motoring environment and learn the basic skills to take you through to...